paulwarren/nzde/dict/T/README.md

 <b>3</b> <i>n.</i> shortened form of tar-seal [ca?1939 A Havelock rhyme about a child who persisted in riding his tricycle on the newly-sealed main road Robin rode on the Havelock road,/ A motorist came from afar;/ Jim Lovell took his shovel and broom/ And scraped him off the tar.]

 >  <b>RHODES</b> `Follow the tar-sealed road as far as Darfield,' Mike Foster's instructions read ...
 Off the tar now and on to shingle - and into clouds of dust. <i>(1952,Fly Away Peter,99</i>)

+## TAR

+ <i>abbr.</i> Traffic Accident Report

+>  This figure comes from Traffic Accident Reports (TAR) filled out by the police after every accident involving injury they attend...
+Kippenburger says there are many corners on rural roads that drivers don't manage to negotiate even at 80km/h, and these will probably be recorded as excessive speed on a TAR sheet. <i>(Jan 15, 1994,Listener (New Zealand Listener),32</i>)